 Use the Cite This For Me APA citation maker to create citations with ease; this will allow you to add citations to your project, edit on the spot, and export separate in-text citations as well as fully-formatted reference lists.

-Each APA reference must adhere to the rules set forth in the Publication Manual.
+Each APA reference must adhere to the rules set forth in the Publication Manual of the American Psychological Association, 7th edition.
+The following examples follow guidelines from Chapter 10 of the manual.
 Here are a few examples for you to get started:

 In-text citation APA examples:

 Lutz & Huitt (2010, p.
 4) argue that “the statistical significance of …”

 The results were consistent throughout the study (Fernández-Manzanal, Rodríguez-Barreiro, & Carrasquer, 2007).